Contents

 - For NON-LIFE-THREATENING work-related injury, illness, or exposure while on the Berkeley Lab site or nearby off-site facilities:

-- If the supervisor is the first to be notified, he or she will direct the injured employee to report to Health Services for evaluation and treatment or summon emergency services if needed.
+- If the supervisor is the first to be notified, they will direct the injured employee to report to Health Services for evaluation and treatment or summon emergency services if needed.

 - When the injured employee does not or cannot report to Health Services at the time of injury, the supervisor must promptly notify Health Services of the injury.

-- Health Services sends a notification of injury or illness e-mail via the Comprehensive Health, Environmental, and Safety System (CHESS) to the:
+- Health Services sends a notification of all potential work-related injury or illness e-mail via the Comprehensive Health, Environmental, and Safety System (CHESS) to the:

 - Injured employee’s supervisor